PIAS Monthly Programs:

-PIAS holds meetings on the third Friday of each month (except for holidays) from September through June, excluding December and January.
-Our Annual Banquet is the third Friday of September.
+PIAS holds programs on the third Friday of each month (except for holidays) from September through June, excluding December and January.
 The meetings are held at the Tom Ridge Environmental Center, Room 112, 301 Peninsula Drive in Erie.
 They begin with a social gathering at 7 p.m., followed by a 7:30 program.
-Everyone is invited; you need not be a member to attend PIAS meetings and enjoy the informative, educational and fun programs.
+Everyone is invited; you need not be a member to attend and enjoy the informative, educational and fun programs.

 Allegany Nature Pilgrimage

 Join in the fun and be sure to mark your calendar for

 The pilgrimage has been made possible through the efforts of volunteers from these organizations since 1959:

 PIAS February Program February 19th